 MYTH: You should be guided completely by a baby’s tired signs.

-We recommend offering solids at the lunch meal first, once that is established, offer dinner then lastly introduce breakfast.
+We recommend offering solids at the lunch meal first, then once that is established, offer dinner, then lastly introduce breakfast.
 Lunch is the most important meal of the day because protein at this meal is stored by the baby’s liver in a way that will help them feel full through the night.